Dr. Sandra Zappa-Hollman

 Co-Investigator; PI Joel Heng-Hartse (SFU), Co-Investigator Tim Anderson (UVic)

-Graduate Research Assistant (UBC site): Sara Van Dan Acker
+Graduate Research Assistant (UBC site): Alexandra Ross

 Social Sciences and Humanities Research Council of Canada (SSHRC) – Explore Grant